-RECRUITEASY (“Recruiteasy”) a trading style or trading name of MARKETSMART LIMITED (registered company No. 04282143)of Unit 1, Templer House, Scott Close, Newton Abbot, Devon, TQ12 1GJ; AND
+RECRUITEASY (“Recruiteasy”) a trading style or trading name of MARKETSMART LIMITED (registered company No. 04282143) as the Employment Business of Unit 1, Templer House, Scott Close, Newton Abbot, Devon, TQ12 1GJ; AND

-“Agency Worker” means the individual who is introduced by Recruiteasy to provide services to the Hirer;
+“Agency Worker” means the individual who is introduced by Recruiteasy to provide services to the Hirer and who may be either engaged by Recruiteasy as an Employee under a ‘Contract Of Service’ or as an independent self-employed contractors under a ‘Contract For Service’;

 “Agency Workers Regulations” means the Agency Workers Regulations 2010;